Belanglo State Forest: Ivan Milat murders

-Other murders
+Murder of David Auchterlonie

 On 22 November 2010, three teenagers (including one related to Milat) were arrested on suspicion of connection with the discovery of a murdered male in the forest, following a tip-off.
-David Auchterlonie was celebrating his 17th birthday on 20 November; Mathew Milat, 17, and Cohen Klein, 18 had planned for over a week to lure Auchterlonie to his death.
+David Auchterlonie was celebrating his 17th birthday on 20 November; Matthew Milat, 17, and Cohen Klein, 18 had planned for over a week to lure Auchterlonie to his death.
 A third person, Chase Day, 18, whose charges were later withdrawn by the DPP, went to police on 21 November to report the murder.

-Deaths
+Milat and Klein were found guilty of murder and sentenced to 43 and 32 years respectively.

+Murder of Karlie Pearce-Stevenson

 On 29 August 2010, trail bike riders discovered a human skeleton in the forest.
 Media reports at first linked the killing to Milat, but later forensic work disproved this theory as the remains were left there after he was sent to prison.
 On 21 October 2015, the bones were identified as the body of Karlie Pearce-Stevenson, aged 22, from Alice Springs, Northern Territory.
 The body of Pearce-Stevenson's daughter, Khandalyce Pearce, aged 2, was found in a suitcase near Wynarka, South Australia, on 14 July 2015.